ehatti/ehatti.github.io/blog/nbe.md

 ## NbE in Practice

 Congratulations!
 You just reinvented NbE.
-NbE _in practice_ is just this -- adding a preprocessing step in between your data structure and your function that _transforms_ the original data structure into a new one, where the new one is easier for the function to work with.
+This is the meat of NbE -- adding a preprocessing step in between your data structure and your function that _transforms_ the original data structure into a new one, where the new one is easier for the function to work with.
 This intermediate data structure is called a **normal form**, and the preprocessing step is called **evaluation**.

-A person more familiar with the standard practice of NbE would have reorganized our code into this shape:
+Anyway, a person more familiar with the standard practice of NbE would have reorganized our code into this shape:
 ```javascript
 function flatten(expr) {
     if(expr is Var(name)) {